-BirdLife Northern NSW covers an area from from the Queensland border south to Port Macquarie and inland to Broken Hill.
-This immense area has wide spread and diverse habitat, ranging from semi-arid inland plains to lush rainforest in the mountains, to sandy beaches.
+BirdLife Northern NSW covers an area from the Queensland border south to Port Macquarie and inland to Broken Hill, covering a wide range of habitat types.

 BirdLife Northern NSW conducts bird surveys, including: